orchetect/MIDIKit/Sources/MIDIKitIO/MIDIKitIO.docc/MIDI-Show-Control.md

 ## Background

+MIDIKit does not currently provide any special abstractions for MIDI Show Control.

 The MIDI Show Control spec says:

 > MIDI Show Control uses a single Universal Real Time System Exclusive ID number (sub-ID #1 = 0x02) for all Show commands (transmissions from Controller to Controlled Device).